 Where Self-Hosting Fits

 Docker MCP gateways run entirely on your infrastructure.
 You control every aspect of security, logging, and scaling.
-However, this means your team handles all maintenance, updates, and troubleshooting without vendor support.
+However, this means your team handles maintenance, updates, and troubleshooting.

 Technical Requirements